ccueva10/Library-System/README.md

 Manages overall library operations including adding/removing books, registering patrons, and handling transactions.
 In summary, the Library Management class plays a pivotal role in streamlining library operations, ensuring efficient resource utilization, and enhancing user experience through comprehensive book and patron management, transaction handling, and seamless integration with the user interface.

 **User Interface:**
- Provides a console-based or GUI interface to interact with the library management system.
+ Provides a console-based interface to interact with the library management system.
 Enables librarians to perform tasks such as adding books, registering patrons, checking out books, and returning books.